aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />
 <br />

-**Be supportive of my dedication and work towards technology education and buy me a cup of coffee.
+**Be supportive of my dedication and work towards open hardware and buy me a cup of coffee.
 Links below.**

 <br />